luker983/tokyowesterns-ctf-2020/tamarin/README.md

 #### `Func2()` And `Func1()` Walkthrough

-This function multiplies a value in the input list with the output of `Func1()` and add it to the recursive call of `Func2()` with coefficent index subtracted by one.
+This function multiplies a value in the input list with the output of `Func1()` and adds it to the recursive call of `Func2()` with coefficent index subtracted by one.
 ```cs
 private static uint Func2(List<uint> coefficients, uint x, int pos)
 {